endrimuco/mern-photography-studio/README.md

   <br>
 </h1>

-<h4 align="center">Photography studio where user can check out the studo photos with their location, date, category.</h4>
+<h4 align="center">Photography studio where user can check out the studio photos with their location, date, category.</h4>

 <p align="center">